GoAnywhereNUS/open-world-navigation-25/callforpapers.md

 ### Submission Instructions and Important Dates:
 Submissions should be 2-4 pages (not including references), following the IROS format.
 The submission and review process will proceed through [OpenReview](https://openreview.net/group?id=IEEE.org/IROS/2025/Workshop/OWN).
 We encourage authors to include videos, code, or data as supplementary material, either in a zip file or through external links.

-The submission portal will open on 8th Aug 2025, and accept submissions until the paper submission deadline on 19th Sep 2025.
-We offer an _early paper submission deadline_ for researchers who require a decision before the IROS early-bird registration deadline.
+The submission portal will open on 1st Aug 2025, and continuously accept submissions until 19th Sep 2025.
+We offer two calls for papers, with the first closing on 15th Aug 2025.
+Papers submitted by the first deadline will receive a review before the IROS early bird registration deadline.
+The second deadline on 19th Sep 2025 is the final deadline for all paper submissions.

 **Important Dates**  (All deadlines are AoE):

-* Submission portal opens: 8th Aug 2025
+* Submission portal opens: 1st Aug 2025
-* Early paper submission deadline: 15th Aug 2025
+* _1st_ call for papers deadline: 15th Aug 2025
-* Notification of acceptance (_early submissions_): 29th Aug 2025
+* Notification of acceptance (_1st_ call): 29th Aug 2025
-* Paper submission deadline: 19th Sep 2025
+* _2nd_ call for papers deadline: 19th Sep 2025
-* Notification of acceptance (_regular submissions_): 3rd Oct 2025
+* Notification of acceptance (_2nd_ call): 3rd Oct 2025
-* Camera-ready submission due date: 10th Oct 2025
+* Camera-ready submission due date (_1st_ & _2nd_ call): 10th Oct 2025
 * Workshop date: 20th Oct 2025 (PM)